 - Postdoctoral Fellowship: Immunobiology, Yale University, Howard Hughes Medical Institute, 2006

-- Internal Medicine Internship and Dermatology Residency: Yale New Haven Hospital, 2000 – 2004.
+- Residency: Dermatology, Yale New Haven Hospital, 2004

 Dr. Hastings is a physician-scientist with a research program focused on antigen processing and control of T cell responses in skin cancer and autoimmunity.
 Her laboratory has defined gamma-interferon-inducible lysosomal thiol reductase (GILT) as a critical enzyme in MHC class II-restricted presentation of and regulation of T cell tolerance to melanocyte differentiation antigens important in melanoma and vitiligo.
 She is investigating the clinical significance of GILT in melanoma and lymphoma.